Nasturtium

 Harvest and storage

-Harvest flowers in the morning just as they fully open.
+Harvest in the morning just as they fully open.
 Pinch the flower off at the spur where it meets the stem.
 Regular harvesting encourages continued production - allowing flowers to go to seed signals the plant to wind down.
+This is the primary reason to harvest aggressively even if you have more flowers than you can use: the harvest itself sustains the production.

 Flowers last 4-6 hours at room temperature, 24-48 hours refrigerated between barely-damp paper towels.
 They do not dry well.